liyunrui/Product_Keywords_Extraction/README.md

-Summary
+Conclusion and Future work
 ===
 1. I designed an algorithm integrating Jieba, Gensim, and Xgboost to implement a keyword recommendation system.

 2. Rather than returning keywords probabilities, I applied f1 score maximization to convert them into binary numbers (Yes: It's keyword/No, it's not keyword).

+3. The RMSE achieved on the validating dataset is 0.065, demonstrating that predicting ratio that users used a word to look for products with a significant level of accuracy is achievable using the system I designed.

-3. It still has some room for further improvement.
+4. It still has some room for further improvement.
 Like we can see in experiments, the more effor we put into text preprocessing, the better result we got.
 Also, if time permits, I could try keywords expansion and find a better way to convert probabilities into list of best keywords.